2018 Batman by-election: Background

 On 6 December 2017, amidst the ongoing citizenship crisis affecting several MPs, the Australian Labor Party (ALP) Member of Parliament (MP) David Feeney announced he was unable to produce documentation confirming he had renounced his citizenship of the United Kingdom.
 Feeney voluntarily referred himself to the High Court of Australia, considering his likely breach of Section 44 of the Constitution of Australia.
 By 19 January 2018, Feeney still could not produce any documents from British or Irish authorities saying he had undertaken to renounce his citizenship and entitlements.
 The High Court granted Feeney's legal team an extension to 1 February to allow them to continue searching for the relevant documents.
 At a press conference on 1 February, Feeney announced he would resign from the seat and from politics, effective immediately, choosing not to stand as a candidate at the by-election.
 The by-election was set for 17 March 2018, the same day as the South Australian state election.

 Batman had been a solidly Labor seat for the majority of its history.
 Since its creation in 1906, non-Labor members had represented the electorate for under ten years (1906–1910, 1931–1934, and 1966–1969).
 The Greens significantly increased their vote share before 2017, including a 9.6% gain in the 2016 federal election that placed them first in the primary vote, and their candidate Alex Bhathal lost to Feeney by two points after preference distribution on the two-candidate-preferred vote (TCP).
 Bhathal had contested the seat in 2001, 2004, 2010, 2013 and 2016.
 The growth of the Greens' vote has been attributed to house-price rises and demographic change.
-The Greens' vote was particularly strong south of Bell Street, Reservoir, which formed the so-called "hipster-proof fence" or "quinoa curtain".
+The Greens' vote was particularly strong south of Bell Street, Preston, which formed the so-called "hipster-proof fence" or "quinoa curtain".

 The Australian Electoral Commission confirmed 111,857 people were enrolled to vote in the by-election.
-The Liberal Party declined to field a candidate; Liberal president Michael Kroger publicly stated the party should have run a candidate if they found evidence of antisemitism in the Greens.
+The Liberal Party declined to field a candidate, following weeks of internal discussion.
+Victorian Liberal president Michael Kroger said in early February that the party would consider the record of Bhathal when deciding to stand a candidate, stating "if we see a hint of anti-semitism we will run".
+Kroger cited protest against Israeli treatment of Palestinians as a concern, such as support for the Boycott, Divestment and Sanctions movement.